 The program requires that employers prepare a profile of the company, outlining the occupational and gender characteristics of the workplace, which is made publicly available.

 A redundancy generally arises if the duties of a position are no longer required to be performed.
-If an employee’s employment is terminated for redundancy, the employee may be entitled to a redundancy payment under the National Employment Standards, an applicable industrial instrument or, possibly, their employment contract or a binding policy/procedure.
+If an employee’s employment is terminated for redundancy, the employee may be entitled to a redundancy payment under the NES, an applicable industrial instrument or, possibly, their employment contract or a binding policy/procedure.

 Modern Awards include consultation procedures that apply on a redundancy.
 Additional notification and consultation obligations (involving unions) can apply where an employer proposes to make 15 or more redundancies.